gems-uff/noworkflow/README.md

 IPython Interface
 -----------------

-Another way to visualize and query trials is to use IPython notebook.
+Another way to run, visualize, and query trials is to use IPython notebook.
 To install IPython notebook, you can run
 ```bash
 $ pip install ipython[all]